wvdhouten/Enigma/README.md

 ### Custom configuration

 In order to encipher or decipher a text using a custom configuration the initial values must be defined using the `EnigmaMachineConfig`.
+The `EnigmaMachineConfig` requires:
-The `EnigmaMachineConfig` requires a character set defined as a string.
+- a character set defined as a string,
+- a reflector which contains all the characters in the character set, with paired indexes (If the character at index 3 refers to index 7, the character at index 7 should refer to index 3, etc.)
+- 3 rotors which contain all characters in the character set as an encoding, an array of notch positions on which the rotor should turn over, the ringsetting and the starting position.
+- a plugboard that can contain any amount of pairs of unique characters in the character set.

 The sample code below will result in the input being deciphered to: `InordertoencipherordecipheratextusingacustomconfigurationtheinitialvaluesmustbedefinedusingtheEnigmaMachineConfig.`